KxSystems/docs/docs/wp/data-recovery.md

 ACCOUNT0024  2014.05.04D11:05:30.557228000 SGDUSD delete 1000000
 ```

 The order in which logfile messages are replayed is hugely important in this case.
 All operations on this table should be made via the tickerplant so that everything is logged and order is maintained.
-After the three operations above, the tplog will have the following lines appended.
+After the three operations above, the TP log will have the following lines appended.

 ```q
 q)get`:TP_2014.05.04